-There are arguments in the solar-terrestrial physics in favor of the statement that many interplanetary MHD-disturbances are generated by complicated solar sources, the latter being various combinations of coronal holes, filaments, flares, and active regions [Bravo et al., 1998; Burlaga et al., 1987; Crooker and McAlister, 1997; Dryer and Smith, 1987; Gonzalez et al., 1996; Gosling, 1993; Ivanov, 1996, 1998; Kahler, 1991; Mogilevsky et al., 1997].
+The online version of this paper was published 20 August 2003.
+URL: http://ijga.agu.org/v04/gai02394/gai02394.htm Print companion issued August 2003.
+There are arguments in the solar-terrestrial physics in favor of the statement that many interplanetary MHD disturbances are generated by complicated solar sources, the latter being various combinations of coronal holes, filaments, flares, and active regions [Bravo et al., 1998; Burlaga et al., 1987; Crooker and McAlister, 1997; Dryer and Smith, 1987; Gonzalez et al., 1996; Gosling, 1993; Ivanov, 1996, 1998; Kahler, 1991; Mogilevsky et al., 1997].
 In the complicated source concept, very perspective in our opinion is its representation as a large unstable configuration of the solar magnetoplasma in which coronal holes, filaments, and active regions are closely interrelated and are only specific components of this source (complex), characterizing its formation, destabilization, and decay [Gosling, 1993; Mogilevsky et al., 1997].

-There appear two fundamental problems concerning the phenomenology of such complexes: first, to study their dynamics at characteristic times of the order of a few solar rotations, second, studies of the interactions between its components, especially at the source destabilization phase leading to complicated interplanetary disturbances.
+There are two fundamental problems concerning the phenomenology of such complexes: first, study of their dynamics at characteristic times of the order of a few solar rotations, and second, studies of the interactions between its components, especially at the source destabilization phase leading to complicated interplanetary disturbances.

-I has been shown recently that the activity complexes appear (disappear) in mutual collisions (reflections) of photospheric regions of the open magnetic field of the Sun [Ivanov and Kharshiladze, 2002; Ivanov et al., 2001b].
+It has been shown recently that the activity complexes appear (disappear) in mutual collisions (reflections) of photospheric regions of the open magnetic field of the Sun [Ivanov and Kharshiladze, 2002; Ivanov et al., 2001b].
 As a result, we propose to use the dynamics of open regions as a convenient instrument for determination in advance of the tendencies leading to formation and destabilization of activity complexes including such determinations into the analysis of some prominent events of the solar-terrestrial physics.
-The analysis of the well-known disturbances of 5-11 January 1997 [Ivanov et al., 2001a, 2002] is an example of such an approach.
-It was demonstrated in the above-cited papers that there was observed a convergence of open photospheric regions at least one rotation prior to the activity complex destabilization, that the filament-active region and coronal hole were the most active components of this complex, and that taking into account of the interaction between them is important for explanation of the main characteristics and some peculiarities in the configuration, structure and dynamics of the interplanetary disturbance observed near the Earth.
+The analysis of the well-known disturbances of 5-11 January 1997 Ivanov et al., 2001a; Ivanov et al., Slow dynamics of photospheric regions of open solar magnetic field, solar activity, substructure of the interplanetary space and near-Earth disturbances of the early 23rd solar cycle: 1.
+December 1996 to February 1997 events, submitted to International Journal of Geomagnetism and Aeronomy, 2002, (hereinafter referred to as Ivanov et al., submitted manuscript, 2002)] is an example of such an approach.
+The above papers demonstrated that there was observed a convergence of open photospheric regions at least one rotation prior to the activity complex destabilization, that the filament-active region and coronal hole were the most active components of this complex, and that taking into account of the interaction between them is important for explanation of the main characteristics and some peculiarities in the configuration, structure and dynamics of the interplanetary disturbance observed near the Earth.
 At the same time, the set of these characteristics and features is an experimental requirement which makes it possible to indicate perspective approaches to the MHD modeling of this disturbance.